zandersantos/Git-GitHub-Basics/assignment_1/README.md

 - `git merge`: Merges changes from different branches into a single branch.
 This branch can be the main branch or a seperate branch.
 - `git checkout`: Switches between different branches

+# My Unique Touch
+## Describe something that sets you apart from others:
+- Something that sets me apart from others would be the high standards I hold myself to once I begin working on a project, as well as my naturally curly hair.